Imago Théâtre (Montreal, Quebec): Programming

-Imago Theatre’s audience demographic is almost entirely younger generations ranging from 20–35 years old.
-In an interview with The Concordian, Artistic Director Krista Jackson says, “This idea that we’re speaking to a young demographic that wants to go and see a live performance is unbelievable to me because most theatres around the country are saying, ‘How do we get the young people?
-Everybody’s so old.’
-It’s the plays and it’s the topics discussed.”

 Productions

-Imago has presented a varied repertory, early years of the company saw interpretations of plays by Samuel Beckett (The Shorter Plays and Conversation), Harold Pinter (Other Plays and Pinteriana), Milan Kundera (Jacques and His Master), Heiner Müller (Quartet) and a magnificent collective creation about the invention of the atomic bomb, Incandescent (which played in both French and English).
+Imago has presented a variety of plays, early years of the company saw interpretations of plays by Samuel Beckett (The Shorter Plays and Conversation), Harold Pinter (Other Plays and Pinteriana), Milan Kundera (Jacques and His Master), Heiner Müller (Quartet) and a collective creation about the invention of the atomic bomb, Incandescent (which played in both French and English).

 Imago presents their productions at a variety of Montreal performing arts spaces, including Centaur Theatre, The Segal Centre for the Performing Arts, Bain Mathieu, Theatre La Chappelle, Espace Go and the Monument-National’s Studio Hydro-Québec.